jupiterbak/MV440VideoCollector/ReadMe.md

 ```
 npm start
 ```
-5. A new Folder with the name ``data`` will be created and the transmitted images will be stored inside.
+5. A new folder with the name ``"data"`` will be created and the transmitted images will be stored inside.

 ## Authors